avanikasat/reactapp/README.md

-# reactapp
+# reactapp 2
-react navigation 5
+react navigation 5 .
+This was secondapp created and screenshots are available as image file.